 A batch of notebooks is produced, usually by the tens of thousands.
 It is essential to finalize the details of your product with your notebook manufacturer before production.
-Notebook’s inner page is one of the many details.
+The notebook’s inner page is one of the many details.
 Read our FAQ to learn more about Notebook inner page.

-1. What’s the difference between a notebook cover and an inner page?
+1. The difference between a notebook cover and an inner page

 2. Types of inner page

 There are different types of inner pages.
 We review the different types below.

 Square pages have printed squares, and the sheet is trimmed to get a square on every corner.
 This is the most common type of inner page in use today.